 “Goodnight, Ana.”
 I hang up.
 I must have stepped off into the fifth dimension somewhere.
 Not two weeks ago, my biggest concern was whether or not I would find those cute peep-toe platforms online at Asos.
 Now two of the hottest, sexiest men in Seattle have my panties in a wad—one of them, I don’t know what his intentions are and the other one I don’t care.
 I definitely need sleep… now!

-It’s about 1:00pm and I have been worthless for the whole day.
-I have seen four patients already and I have two more to see before the day is out.
+It’s about 1:00pm and I’ve been worthless the whole day.
+I’ve seen four patients already and I have two more to see before the day is complete.
 I’m going to rework my schedule and take in more patients from my waiting list to fill my Mondays and Thursdays.
-Since I plan on being a revived party girl on the prowl, I’m going to leave my Fridays light, which should be easier to do since I have five days to work with now instead of three.
+Since I plan on being a revived party girl on the prowl, I’m going to leave my Fridays light, which should be easy to do since I have five days to work with now instead of three.
 Marilyn buzzes into my office.

 “Ana, you have a visitor.”